6 Tips for Recruiting Accountants

 Well, I hope this video helps with your recruiting efforts.
 As you can see, recruiting and marketing go hand in hand.
 If you would like help with marketing for your accounting firm, be sure to check out Marketing by Numbers.
 If you have any questions, just post them in the comments section below and I’ll answer them.
 If you liked this video, please be sure to share it with your friends and colleagues.

-Get actionable content emailed to your inbox once a week.
+Get actionable content emailed to your inbox every month.